Sunday 29th October 2017

 This may be the toughest day so far because of the accumulated leg strain.
 My preferred route is to Crantock via the SWCP but that will mean walking across sand dunes as well as the usual undulations of the coastline.
 My knees are quite swollen this morning so I’m considering the longer and less interesting places road route.

 Update at 5pm.
 I avoided the coast path and walked in almost a straight line on nice footpaths, saving at least a third on mileage.

 On the way I discovered the village of Cubert with an ancient church being refurbished,

 and a plaque on a house in Wesley Street commemorating a visit by John Wesley to the village.

 I also found a farm with ostriches/emus/something flightless,

 and a lady coming the other way who was struggling more than me and left me feeling quite fit.

-On the way I found a copse of twisted wood trees and a Pooh-sticks bridge over a clear stream where I half expected to find tokens tied to the branches.
-It had the feeling of a ‘thin’ place, and I was fascinated to find, as I came up the hill on the other side,a signpost pointing back to Holywell.
+On the way I wound my way through a copse of twisted-wood trees and a Pooh-sticks bridge over a clear stream where I half expected to find tokens tied to the branches.
+It had the feeling of a ‘thin’ place, and I was fascinated to find, as I came up the hill on the other side, a signpost pointing back to Holywell.
 I didn’t see any Cornish Piskies though. 🙂